Diageo sells U.S., UK wine interests for $552 million

-LONDON Drinks group Diageo (DGE.L) has agreed the $552 million sale of its major wine interests to Treasury Wine Estates, it said on Wednesday, as part of its drive to shed non-core assets.
+LONDON Drinks group Diageo (DGE.L) has agreed the $552 million (361.2 million pounds) sale of its major wine interests to Treasury Wine Estates, it said on Wednesday, as part of its drive to shed non-core assets.

 It said the deal is for its United States based Chateau and Estate Wines and the British based Percy Fox businesses.

-Diageo plans to use net proceeds of about 320 million pounds ($489 million) after tax and transaction costs to repay borrowings.
+Diageo plans to use net proceeds of about 320 million pounds after tax and transaction costs to repay borrowings.

 The deal, which is subject to regulatory approval, is expected to complete around the end of the calendar year.